Conference Information

 Author response: In responding to reviews, authors should not say anything that reveals their identity, since author identities will not be revealed to reviewers at that stage of the reviewing process.

 Dissemination of work under submission: Authors are welcome to disseminate their ideas and post draft versions of their paper(s) on their personal website, institutional repository, or arXiv (reviewers will be asked to turn off arXiv notifications during the review period).
-But authors should not take steps that would almost certainly reveal their identities to members of the Program Committee, e.g., directly contacting PC members or publicizing the work on widely-visible social media or major mailing lists used by the community.
+But authors should not take steps that would almost certainly reveal their identities to members of the Review Committee, e.g., directly contacting PC members or publicizing the work on widely-visible social media or major mailing lists used by the community.

-The purpose of the above restrictions is to help the Program Committee and external reviewers come to a judgment about the paper without bias, not to make it impossible for them to discover the authors’ identities if they were to try.
+The purpose of the above restrictions is to help the Review Committee and external reviewers come to a judgment about the paper without bias, not to make it impossible for them to discover the authors’ identities if they were to try.
 In particular, nothing should be done in the name of anonymity that weakens the quality of the submission.

 However, there are occasionally cases where adhering to the above restrictions is truly difficult or impossible for one reason or another.
 In such cases, the authors should contact the Program Chair to discuss the situation and how to handle it.